 - 1x8x6 board cut into two 18” pieces

 (4) Metal pipes (we used ones that were individually packaged that were 10” long)

 (1) Bottle of Hammered Spray Paint

 (1) Small container of stain (we used Minwax in Walnut)

 Pencils for marking holes (unless you are really really good at eyeballing things)

-First, we laid a paint cloth down on our work bench and set up the paint triangles.
-Side note, we use these paint triangles all the time because they make painting all sides of something so easy because it puts the item up off the painting surface!
+First, we laid a paint cloth down on our workbench and set up the paint triangles.
+Side note, we use these paint triangles all the time because they make painting all sides of something so easy because it puts the item up on the painting surface!
 We didn’t put the long pipes on the cones, they stood up on their own.

 Next, we sprayed all the pieces with a coat of the hammered paint and allowed them to dry.
 While drying we cut our 1×8 into our two 18” boards.
 We marked the board with a Stanley square to ensure a straight cut with our GMC chop saw.

 We laid our boards on four paint cones and stained the boards on all sides.
 Because it was a cooler day it took a long time for the boards to dry.
 Way too long for my patience!

 We marked the wall where we wanted the shelves.
 Because we know that there is wood behind the entire wall in this room we did not need to worry with anchors or finding studs to drill into.
 But if you will need to find the studs or use anchors if you don’t have wood behind your walls like we do.
 We probably double and triple checked our measurements to make sure that the flanges were going to be level and equally spaced both vertically and horizontally.
 Honestly, I was terrified of messing this step up because we were drilling on our newly installed ship lap wall and I knew that the repercussions were going to be massive if I missed a measurement!
 There were a lot of heated moments during this step!
 I didn’t help that when I was finally ready to drill the first screw into the wall that the battery on the drill was dead!